middyjs/middy/docs/UPGRADE.md

 - Plugin `ajv-keywords` removed from being included by default because it's quite a large package and usually only one keyword is used.
 - Plugin `ajv-errors` removed from included by default because it conflicts with `ajv-i18n` when dealing with custom messages for multiple languages

-Note:
-- `avj-errors` maybe be re-added back in before v2-alpha is released based on ajv v8 development.
-See https://github.com/ajv-validator/ajv-errors/issues/81 for discussion.

 ### warmup
 Deprecated.
 This was a work round for a missing feature in AWS Lambda.
 AWS added in the ability to use [provisioned concurrency](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/) on 2019-12-03, removing the need for this work around.